Advertisement

 • How debilitating it was (on a scale of 1 to 10)

-You may have also been tracking your sleep schedule, what you’ve been eating and drinking, and any stressful situations.
+You may also track your sleep schedule, what you’ve been eating and drinking, and any stressful situations.

 This information can help you and your healthcare provider identify potential migraine triggers and patterns in your symptoms.
 It’s helpful to have this information ready to share during your appointment.
 Your provider may also ask you to share some of this information prior to the appointment.